slucasss/SaumonEngine/README.md

 # SaumonEngine

 A SFML-based 2D engine, make to be simple and fast to understand.
 It's my first big project in c++.
+It will be an ECS engine, for 2d little games.

 ![Language](https://img.shields.io/badge/language-C%2B%2B-blue)
 ![Language](https://img.shields.io/badge/library-SFML-green)